laserpants/update-deep/examples/todo-list/README.md

 ```

 When a task is added or completed, `Main` gets a chance to update itself, in this case so that we can show a notification (toast).
-Similarly, `Todos` is told when the form is submitted, so that it can add the new `TodoItem` to the list.
+Similarly, `Todos` is told when the form is submitted, so that it can add the new `TodoItem` to its list.
 Let's look at `update` in `Todos.Form`:

 ```elm
 -- src/Todos/Form.elm (line 30)